keboola/developers-docs/extend/common-interface/oauth.md

 {% endhighlight %}

 The `authorization.oauth_api.credentials.#data` configuration node stores the response from the authorized API as a raw string.
-You need to parse the string accordingly as OAuth API V2 has intentionally no knowledge about the authorized APIs.
+Parse the string accordingly, as OAuth API V2 has intentionally no knowledge about the authorized APIs.

 Note: None of the [sandbox API calls](/extend/common-interface/sandbox)